The example of Josef Ackermann

 Self interest and arrgoganz

-Even back then, Hary experienced what athletes are saying today under the heading of general suspicion.
+Even then, Hary experienced what athletes today meet under the heading of general suspicion.
 He was met with doubt, mistrust and rejection.
 Self-interest and arrogance were accused of Hary.
-Nevertheless, Hary is the last German and last European to hold the 100 Meter World Record.
+However, Hary is the last German and last European to hold the 100 Meter World Record.

 To be a boss is to communicate

-If a person is not at the end of his career, but new in the role of the CEO, he usually has no time to grow slowly in his new job.
+If a person is not at the end of his career, but rather enters the role of the CEO, he usually has no time to slowly grow into his new job.
 A good communications chief can do many things, but the CEO, the strategy and the communication of a company must fit together in every way - also permanently.

 For example, the book “The CEO Navigator” tries to answer the question of how a CEO and his environment can best adapt to this challenge.
 The author Jan Hiesserich, employee of the strategic communications consultancy Hering Schuppener, which is quite successful in Germany, tries to give clear instructions as possible, which, as is so often the case with advice books, initially sound like common sense - but in practice are anything but trivial.

-After all, how many CEOs realize in the final analysis that they also have to define themselves in the function of a communicator and have to adjust this role to the strategy of their company?
+After all, how many CEOs realize in the final analysis that they also have to define themselves in the function of a communicator and have to reconcile this role with the strategy of their company?

 The alternatives are early failure or greater business success, and associated better overall return on capital and equity.
 However, the latter succeeds only if the strategy suits the CEO and if the strategy can also communicate conclusively to all stakeholders.